Learn how to change feet, install the Approach Foot System, and set the hopping foot height for the 18- and 22-inch machines.

 STEP 11: Discard the Handwheel Stroke Sticker Set included with your kit.
 The sticker set is only relevant to the 26, 30, and 36” machines.

-STEP 12: Proceed to the instructions below on the Aproach Foot System Setting Hopping Foot Stroke and Height."
+STEP 12: Proceed to the instructions below on the Approach Foot System Setting Hopping Foot Stroke and Height."

 STEP 13: After the machine is adjusted to your satisfaction, replace the Inspection Plate and gently snug the screws (they don’t need to be really tight).
 Make sure the front handwheel isn’t rubbing where it protrudes thru the inspection plate.
 If you are a super creative Quilter and you make frequent adjustments, it’s possible to use only 4 screws to hold the inspection plate on.